 “Ooh, that’s a pretty red one,” Snowdrake said, but Sans interrupted him.

 “Called it,” Sans said bypassing the little bird.
-Then he turned to see Frisk, standing next to a big red van.
+He stood by the red car.
+Oooh.
+He’d seen plenty of these in his car magazines.
+Even Papyrus had turned his bed into looking like one.
+Finally gonna get one.
+It was pitch black on the lot, all security was turned off, and about a hundred monsters were hunting down cars, mostly being quiet.
+Then he turned to see Frisk, standing next to a big blue mini-van.
 With her parents one van away.
 Gee, ’cause that’s not obvious.
 He moved toward Frisk.

 “Me, two boys, and you.
-We can’t fit in that little one,” Frisk said.
+We can’t fit in that little one,” Frisk said, standing firmly next to the blue mini-van.

 “Yeah we can, boys are like the size of luggage,” Sans reminded her.
-He groaned when he saw Snowdrake smiling next to it.
+He groaned when he saw Snowdrake make a face at him while he smiled next to the red car he had wanted.
 “Dang.
 That was a cool car.”

 “Aw, dangit.”
+He found a nice red one too.
 Sans looked at Frisk.
 “Come on, you got like Determination.
 How’d you lose the red cars that easy?”
 Frisk rolled her eyes.
 “What?”

-“We are stealing cars,” Frisk said in a hush.
+“We are stealing cars,” Frisk said in a harsh whisper.
 “All the monsters.
 At the same time.
 In several places.”

 “Well, not yet, we’re choosing right now,” Sans chuckled.
 “Seriously, it’s fine.
+Security is off.
+It’s pitch black, humans can’t see anything.
+Which explains why you chose this car.
 We’ll be long gone before anyone finds out were even here.
-We just gotta get close to where our new assassin selves live, ditch it before we get there, walk the rest of the way.”
+We just gotta get close to where our new assassin selves live, ditch it before we get there, and then get a much better car using their identities.”

 “How do you know they aren’t setting us up?”
 Frisk looked toward Knat, who was in an uncomfortable pair of chains.
 “They tried to kill me.
 Why trust them?”

 Oh great, he could read that look a mile away.
-He already knew what it was about.
+He already knew what it was about, and it wasn’t his little joke.
 Sans, you said I could see my folks.
 “Before the whole burning Underground catastrophe,” Sans said to her, knowing she’d be annoyed he answered her like that.
 He’d talk more to her soon, but now wasn’t the time for a family visit.
 Only if they’d been coming, and there wasn’t room for them.
 Besides, Asgore and Toriel still needed time to study them.
 He wasn’t putting his family at great risk with humans he didn’t know.
-Unlike Knat and Cathy, they weren’t in chains, and he was pretty dang sure Frisk wouldn’t want that.
+Unlike Knat and Cathy, they weren’t in chains, and he was pretty dang sure Frisk wouldn’t want them that way.
 “Little longer.
 Soon.”

 “How far away are we gonna be?”
 Frisk asked.
 “You know where they’ll be?”

 “Soon,” Sans said again.
 “In ya go.”
 She still was looking at him funny.
 Ah.
 “Pap’s going independent on this one.
-You, me and the kids.”
+You, me, Al and Juleyard.”

 “Yo, so are we assassins too?”
 Al asked as he stuck his head out of the back seat of the van.
 Toriel gently pushed him back in.